eos/eos/doc/installation.rst

   brew install gsl

 You can now use the ``pip3`` command to install the remaining packages from the \package{PyPi} package index.
+We strongly recommend the use of a python virtual environment (see :ref:`this FAQ answer <faq-virtualenv>` for more information about virtual environments) for this.

 .. note::
     Due to problems with the Python 3 installation provided by macOS, we strongly recommend using instead the ``pip3`` program